Docfork

 # Set environment variables and run MCP_TRANSPORT=streamable-http PORT=3000 npx -y docfork@latest

-{ "mcpServers": { "docfork": { "command": "npx", "args": ["tsx", "/path/to/folder/docfork/src/index.ts"] } } }
+{ "mcpServers": { "docfork": { "command": "node", "args": ["/path/to/folder/docfork/dist/index.js"] } } }

 { "mcpServers": { "docfork": { "command": "bunx", "args": ["-y", "docfork"] } } }

-This often resolves module resolution issues in environments where npx
+This often resolves module resolution issues in environments where npx doesn't properly install or resolve packages.

 { "mcpServers": { "docfork": { "command": "npx", "args": ["-y", "--node-options=--experimental-vm-modules", "docfork"] } } }

-flag to bypass TLS-related problems:
+Use the --experimental-fetch flag to bypass TLS-related problems:

 { "mcpServers": { "docfork": { "command": "npx", "args": ["-y", "--node-options=--experimental-fetch", "docfork"] } } }

-as another alternativeDocfork is an open, community-driven catalogue.
+@latest to the package namebunx as an alternative to npxdeno as another alternativeDocfork is an open, community-driven catalogue.
 Although we review submissions, we make no warranties—express or implied—about the accuracy, completeness, or security of any linked documentation or code.
 Projects listed here are created and maintained by their respective authors, not by Docfork.

 If you spot content that is suspicious, inappropriate, or potentially harmful, please contact us.